dyegosutil/aws-s3-presigned-post/README.md

 #### Solution

-It is because you first have to enable ACL usage in the bucket before using it in he pre-signed post.
+First have to enable ACL usage in the bucket before using it in the pre-signed post.
 </details>

 ## Goals